Brawn GP F1 25

 Want a full corner-by-corner breakdown of this lap?
 Check out my Bahrain lap guide

-Hardware Used for This Career Mode:
+Hardware Used for This Brawn GP Career Mode:

 I run the Fanatec GT DD Pro wheel base, which gives precise control through heavy braking zones and high-speed corners.
 You can read my full review here